The One and Only Dick Gregory

 The One and Only Dick Gregory is a 2021 American documentary film, directed, written, and produced by Andre Gaines, under his Cinemation Studios banner.
-It follows the life and career of comedian Dick Gregory.
+It follows the life and career of comedian and activist Dick Gregory.
 Kevin Hart and Lena Waithe serve as executive producers under their Hartbeat Productions and Hillman Grad Productions, banners, respectively.

 It had its world premiere at the Tribeca Film Festival on June 19, 2021.
 It was released on July 4, 2021, by Showtime.

 Synopsis

 The film follows the life and career of comedian and activist, Dick Gregory.
 Gregory, Kevin Hart, Chris Rock, Lena Waithe, Dave Chappelle, Wanda Sykes, W. Kamau Bell, Harry Belafonte, Lilian Gregory, Steve Jaffe and Christian Gregory appear in the film.

 Release

 The film had its world premiere at the Tribeca Film Festival on June 19, 2021.
 It also screened at AFI Docs on June 24, 2021.
 It was released on July 4, 2021, by Showtime.